 Barrow Island Community Primary School

-Barrow Island is a caring and friendly school with 170 children on roll split over 7 classes.
+Barrow Island is a caring and friendly school with 150 children on roll split over 6 classes.
+We offer a governor led pre-school which caters for children from 2 years old.
 Our team of dedicated professionals ensure that the children achieve to become the best they can be.
 There are high expectations of behaviour, personal academic achievement and enjoyment throughout the school.
 We are committed to providing the children with a broad and balanced curriculum where learning is purposeful and the children can make the most of the opportunities given to them.

 Who to contact

 - Barrow Island Community Primary School

 - LA14 2SJ

 Policy to promote the successful inclusion of pupils with special educational needs and disabilities at Barrow Island Community Primary School.

 At Barrow Island Community primary school, we are committed to offering an inclusive curriculum to ensure the best possible progress for all of our pupils whatever their needs or abilities.
 Not all pupils with disabilities have special educational needs and not all pupils with SEN meet the definition of disability but this policy covers all of these pupils.